KendrickOrg/kendrick/src/Kendrick.package/KEMovementExpression.class/README.md

-A KEMovementExpression is an expression that represents the immigration infection in an equation of the epidemiological  model.
+A KEMovementExpression is a special expression that represents the immigration and emigration in an ODequation of the epidemiological  model.

 Instance Variables
 	movementExpressions:		<Dictionary>
-	odeVariableSymbol:		<Symbol>

 movementExpressions
-	- The list of expressions that represent the movement event in an equation, categoried by populationID
+	- The list  represents the movement events in an equation, categoried by populationID

-odeVariableSymbol
-	- The variable name of the ode